vana-com/vana-dlp-chatgpt/README.md

 ```

 ## Using the cli
-The Opendata command line interface (`vana.cli`) is the primary command line tool for interacting with the Vana network.
+The Vana command line interface (`vana.cli`) is the primary command line tool for interacting with the Vana network.
 It can be used to deploy nodes, manage wallets, stake/unstake, nominate, transfer tokens, and more.

 ### Basic Usage